Comprehensive Salary Management in Enterprises: 2026 Guide

 - Real-time dashboards for managers and HR directors

-Tools like Certyneo's document generation solution allow you to produce compliant HR documents in minutes, then have them electronically signed in a fully dematerialised workflow.
+Tools like Certyneo's AI-powered contract generator make it possible to produce compliant HR documents in minutes, then have them electronically signed in a fully dematerialised workflow.

 ---